numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/accumulator.md

 def Accumulator(<- stream in[Datum]) -> stream out[Datum] {
   let state = OrderedList()
   for i = range in {
-    # The condition will return true of Watermark progresses
+    # The condition will return true if Watermark progresses
     if WatermarkProgressed(i) == true {
         # pop all sorted elements and Write to output stream
         Write(out, state.popN())